Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • If the language of instruction in your undergraduate program was neither English nor French, you will have to take both language proficiency tests (English and French).

-If we find that your language proficiency seems to be an obstacle to your academic success, this proficiency could be reassessed at any time during the program.
-A failing grade on a language test could lead to withdrawal from the program or corrective measures.
+If we find that your lack of language proficiency seems to be an obstacle to your academic success, we may reassess your language abilities at any time during the program.

 Physiotherapy: Admission Process